42tm/timmy/README.md

 [![Project on SourceForge](https://sourceforge.net/sflogo.php?type=11&group_id=2954046)](https://sourceforge.net/p/timmy-unit/)
 ![Number of Downloads on SourceForge](https://img.shields.io/sourceforge/dt/timmy-unit.svg)

 Timmy is a Pascal unit for creating chat bots.
 It provides the `TTimmy` object, which is a data type that you can assign your variables to to make bots.
-Once that is done, you can start adding keywords for questions, and get the bot answers to the end user's questions.
+Once that is done, you can start adding keywords for messages, and get the bot answers to the end user's messages.

 Creating bots with Timmy is as easy as 1 2 3.